 Solution:

 The key is in software.
-There are many time off programs (with Calamari being one of them) that enable the team to plan the days off with delivering the complete and reliable calendar to the managerial team.
-Also, the calendar delivered by Calamari enables the manager to decide whether to accept or decline the day off requested by the team member.
+There are many time-off programs (with Calamari being one of them) that enable the team to plan the days off with delivering the complete and reliable calendar to the managerial team.
+Moreover, the calendar delivered by Calamari enables the manager to decide whether to accept or decline the day off requested by the team member.

 Solution:

 The best way is to set clear rules, write them down, and stick to them.
-Also, it is important to collect feedback from the team and update the rules from time to time to deliver better results, and reduce what is considered ineffective.
+Furthermore, it is essential to collect feedback from the team and update the rules occasionally to deliver better results, and reduce what is considered ineffective.

 Setting rules and following them is crucial in building a transparent and trusting culture in the company, where employees feel safe enough to share their concerns and contribute toward a common goal.